bcgov/NotifyBC/docs/docs/getting-started/overview.md

 Each type has two subtypes based on following criteria

+- super-admin, if the request meets both of the following two requirements

+  1. The request carries one of the following two attributes

+     - the source ip is in the admin ip list
+     - has a client certificate that is signed using _NotifyBC_ server certificate.
+See [Client certificate authentication](../config/certificates.md#client-certificate-authentication) on how to sign.

-- super-admin, if the source ip of the request is in the admin ip list and the request doesn't contain any of following case insensitive HTTP headers, with the first three being SiteMinder headers
+  2. The request doesn't contain any of following case insensitive HTTP headers, with the first three being SiteMinder headers

      - sm_universalid
      - sm_user
      - smgov_userdisplayname
      - is_anonymous

 - admin, if the request is not super-admin and meets one of the following criteria